 Thus, the typical language contained in employee non-solicitation agreements that states as shown in the example below is invalid: “for a period of at least one year after termination of employment with company x, the employee is prohibited from directly or indirectly solicitating, recruiting or causing others to solicit or induce any employee of company x to switch and work elsewhere…”

 By now, the California Dynamex decision (Dynamex Opertions West Inc. v.
-Superior Court) has been thoroughly discussed and analyzed in many publications and legal seminars. decision.
-However, here is the big picture that both workers and employers (and especially employers) should keep in mind, as it will help them understand what’s behind this significant ruling.
+Superior Court) has been thoroughly discussed and analyzed in many publications and legal seminars.
+However, here is the big picture that both workers and especially employers should keep in mind, as it will help them understand what’s behind this significant ruling, and avoid liability and significant expenses associated with employee misclassification.

 Through the Dynamex decision, California’s highest court sought to address common abuses of workers’ rights that became pretty much an epidemic in this new “gig” economy, where employers would classify workers as contractors under the guise of outsourcing or telecommuting.
-Companies would argue that since a worker is free to perform him duties from anywhere an at the time of his choosing, he should be classified as a contractor.
-The court made it clear that a worker can be classified as an employee even if he has flexibility in work hours and work location, contrary to what many employers have gotten used to believing.
+Companies would argue that since a worker is free to perform him duties from anywhere and at the time of his choosing, he should be classified as a contractor.
+The California Supreme Court, however, made it clear that a worker should be classified as an employee even if he has flexibility in work hours and work location, contrary to what many employers have gotten used to believing.
+The Court has articulate a new “ABC” test for determining whether a worker can be classified as a contractor that has been the law since.
+This three-factor test states that in order to be properly classified as a contractor, all of the following criteria has to be met:

 As of January 1, 2018, a new law in California adding Government Section 12952 to California Fair Employment and Housing Act went into effect.
 This new law states that it’s is unlawful for employers with five or more employees to include on any application for employment any question that seeks the disclosure of an applicant’s conviction history, inquire into or consider the conviction history of an applicant until that applicant has received a conditional offer.
 Employer also shall not consider, distribute, or disseminate information about any of the following while conducting a conviction history background check in connection with any application for employment: arrest not resulting in conviction, referral to or participation in pre-trial or post-trial diversion program, or convictions that have been sealed, dismissed, expunged, or legally eradicated pursuant to law.